aurbano/asciimg/README.md

 Perl modules:

 #### Mac OSX
-Install GD from here: http://wangqinhu.com/install-gd-on-mavericks/ Then install the other dependencies the same way as Linux.
+Patch GD from here: http://wangqinhu.com/install-gd-on-mavericks/ *(this fixed all GD issues for me)*

+Then install the other dependencies the same way as Linux.

 #### Linux